apolanco3225/Clone-Driving-Behavior-SDC-Nanodegree/README.md

 The goals / steps of this project are the following:

-    Use the simulator to collect data of good driving behavior Build, a convolution neural network in Keras that predicts steering angles from images Train and validate the model with a training and validation set Test that the model successfully drives around track one without leaving the road Summarize the results with a written report
+1. Use the simulator to collect data of good driving behavior
+2. Build, a convolution neural network in Keras that predicts steering angles from images
+3. Train and validate the model with a training and validation set
+4. Test that the model successfully drives around track one without leaving the road
+5. Summarize the results with a written report

+[image2]: Clone-Driving-Behavior-SDC-Nanodegree/images/center.png "Center Image"
-[image2]: images/center.png"Center Image" [image6]: images/not_flip.png "Normal Image" [image7]: images/flip.png "Flipped Image"
+[image6]: Clone-Driving-Behavior-SDC-Nanodegree/images/not_flip.png "Normal Image"
+[image7]: Clone-Driving-Behavior-SDC-Nanodegree/images/flip.png "Flipped Image"

 Rubric Points

 Using the simulator, 3 laps were recorded with deffirent objetives.
 The first lap was recorded normally, the second slower but trying to show perfect behavior and the final using a lot of recoveries so the neural network could respond to situations were the car is about to be out of the road.